IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 ### Use the Create function to save a new object to the cluster

 After creating the deployment, using the [`r.Create(ctx context.Context, obj client.Object)`](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Writer) function saves the object in the Kubernetes cluster.
 This function is only used if this object does not exist yet.
-If the object *does* exist, use the the `Update()` function to save any changes.
+If the object *does* exist, using the `Update()` function saves any changes.

-The `r.Create(ctx context.Context, obj client.Object)` function takes in the context (which is passed into the Reconcile function) and the Kubernetes object you want to save (the deployment we just created) in the `deploymentForMemcached` function:
+The `r.Create(ctx context.Context, obj client.Object)` function takes in the context (which is passed into the `Reconcile` function) and the Kubernetes object that needs to be saved (the deployment we just created) in the `deploymentForMemcached` function:

 ```go
 dep := r.deploymentForMemcached(memcached)
 log.Info("Creating a new Deployment", "Deployment.Namespace", dep.Namespace, "Deployment.Name", dep.Name)
 err = r.Create(ctx, dep)
 ```

-Since we've made an update to our cluster, we will requeue:
+Since an update was made to our cluster, the function requeues:

 ```go
 return ctrl.Result{Requeue: true}, nil
 ```

-To summarize, using the Create function is an important step in changing the current state of the cluster.
-The difference between `Create` and `Update` is that `Create` is used first to create an object, while `Update` is used to update an already-created object.
+To summarize, using the `Create` function changes the current state of the cluster by creating an object. `Update` is used to update an already-created object.

 ## 5. Overview of the Update function

-Next, we'll add logic to our method to adjust the number of replicas in our deployment whenever the `Size` parameter is adjusted.
-This is assuming the deployment already exists in our namespace.
-This is going to change the desired state of our cluster to be the same as the desired state of the Custom Resource.
+The next part of the code adds logic to our method to adjust the number of replicas in our deployment whenever the `Size` parameter is adjusted.
+This assumes a deployment already exists in our namespace.
+Specifically, this changes the desired state of our cluster to match the desired state of the Custom Resource.

 ### Use Update() to save the state after modifying an existing object

 First, request the `Size` field from our Memcached Custom Resource and then compare the desired size to the number of replicas running in the deployment.
 If the numbers of replicas isn't the same as the desired `Size` from our Memcached Spec, we'll use the `Update` method to adjust the amount of replicas in the deployment to be the same as the desired `Size` from our Memcached Spec.

 The Update(ctx context.Context, obj Object) function has a similar function definition to Create(), except that we must pass in a struct pointer to the object we want to update.
 In our case, this is the Memcached Deployment resource we created in the `deploymentForMemcached` function.

 ```go
 found := &appsv1.Deployment{}